 Scholars

-"The Inspiring Bright Minds programme encourages Godolphin students to undertake challenges and to embrace an intellectual world beyond the text book: one of exploration and discovery, curiosity and inspiration.
+"The Inspiring Bright Minds programme encourages Godolphin pupils to undertake challenges and to embrace an intellectual world beyond the text book: one of exploration and discovery, curiosity and inspiration.
 Godolphin’s Bright Minds learn the pleasure of knowledge, to think for themselves and have the courage to pursue their interests"Â

 Â